-On the Federal side, Professor Thaddeus Lowe observed the fighting and the Confederate positions from his observation balloon, the Intrepid, as it hovered about 300 feet in the air.
-He telegraphed reports on the battle’s progress to Federal headquarters, but Major General George B. McClellan, commanding the Federal Army of the Potomac, did not act upon Lowe’s information.
+On the Federal side, Professor Thaddeus S.C.
+Lowe performed aerial reconnaissance of the Confederate positions from his observation balloon, the Intrepid, as it hovered about 300 feet in the air.
+He telegraphed reports on the battle’s progress to Federal headquarters throughout the day, but Major General George B. McClellan, commanding the Federal Army of the Potomac, did not act upon Lowe’s information.

-Smith held a division on the Nine Mile road ready to attack when Longstreet reached his designated position.
+Smith held Whiting’s division on the Nine Mile road ready to attack when Longstreet reached his designated position.
 Longstreet attacked with just two brigades, fearing the Federals would counterattack and destroy his force.
 The Confederate assault was easily repulsed, and Longstreet withdrew around 11:30 a.m.
-The sound of battle faded off before Smith could commit the waiting troops.
+The sound of battle faded away before Smith could commit Whiting’s troops.

 Lee set up headquarters in the home of Mary Dabbs, about a mile and a half from the Richmond suburbs, and issued his first order: “In pursuance of the orders of the President, General R.E.
 Lee assumes command.”
 Lee called the force the “Army of Northern Virginia” after the Department of Northern Virginia to which it belonged, though it had not been consistently referred to by the name until Lee began the trend.